Floozutter/medlog/README.md

 # medlog
-A minimal logging tool for medication doses
+A minimalist logging tool for medication dosing!